edysfy/Group_website/evalSect.md

 *stat difference between 2nd wireframe and what users thought when using local host*

-## How successful was our evaluation of methods?
+## How successful were our methods of evaluation?

 On analysis of our qualitative data, we were able to conclude that throughout the process of feedback and the subsequent development of software, users started to see the purpose of the website as being more in line with what we initially set out for it to be.
 For us, this somewhat represented the success of the process behind how we evaluated user's perceptions of our product.